 What We’re Working On

-All our work is with and for the TSC Community in Australia, although we are aware that not everything we do is visible to everyone in our Community.
+All our work is with and for our TSC Community in Australia.
 Our priorities are set in conjunction with the TSA Committee and informed by regular surveys with our TSC Community.
-Here’s a run down of some of our current projects:
+We are aware that not everything we do is visible to everyone in our Community, so here’s a run down of some of our current, less visible projects:

-- Collaborating with a view to seeking approval of Epidyolex (medicinal cannabis) for TSC patients.
+- Collaborating to seek approval of Epidyolex (medicinal cannabis) for TSC patients

-- Collaborating with Rare Voices Australia on a 3-year research project (Navigator) to inform health service navigation and hopefully funding for consumer-led rare disease organisations.
+- Partnering with Rare Voices Australia on a 3-year research project (Navigator) to inform health service navigation

 In addition, we are also busy:

-- writing Community Stories as we know these are both highly valued and widely read by our TSC Community
+- Encouraging our Community to share their stories as we know these are both highly valued and widely read by our TSC Community

 If you would like to see what TSA has achieved historically for the TSC Community in Australia over its more than 40 years, please click here.